2008 was a rough year for real estate.

 You probably didn’t expect a home inspector to give the credit to someone else.
 But it’s true!
 Realtors are the most important person that you will deal with when buying or selling a home.

 As much as home inspectors know about houses, even they can’t tell you whether a house they’re inspecting is worth buying or not.
 Their only job is to tell you the current condition of the house.
-They don’t know your budget, your contract, your motivations, or any of the comps in the area.
+They don’t know your budget, your contract, your motivations, how much your home is worth, or any of the comps in the area.
 Your realtor will know all of this, including whether a particular house could be a good buy for you.

 If you have any concerns that arise after a home inspection, speak with your realtor to see how the problems relate to the sale.
 They should be able to point you in the right direction.